Initial and Terminal

 with a terminal object , the morphisms are called global elements, points or constants of .

-Def Generalized Element The morphism
+Generalized Element

 is called a generalized element or -valued point of , with stage of definition given by .